EikaMikiku/KusaGames/README.md

 There is some logging going on when matches are added/edited/deleted.\
 Log file can be found in `data\log-{{DATE}}.data`.
 This will automatically create a new log file each month of the year.

-There are also report file in `data\reports.data`.\
+There is also report file in `data\reports.data`.\
-These are info from users on incorrect matches.
-What if wrong winner was set, or some character is wrong.
-Stuff like that.\
+This one has info from users on incorrect matches.
+E.g. if a wrong winner was set, or some character is incorrect.\
 Useful to peek and fix some matches once in a while.

 ## Backend structure